georged/enabler/content/post/introduction.md

 >
 > Belgium and Holland might not be that big, but the traffic is the worst.
 So I spend a lot of time sitting in my car, ideal for listening to podcasts.
 Keep up the good work, you guys are the best, and again, thank you so much!

+This is as good as it gets.
+Thank *you*.

+If this or strangers stopping at a conference to say hello and say they read or listen, does not motivate you, then working with the community perhaps is not your thing, after all.

 {{% notice note "Fun fact" %}}
 Since we added <button id="crmtipRouletteButton" title="Tip roulette: press it to get an absolutely random tip" style="margin-top:0px;">Get a random tip</button> button to the site, people on average started spending **23%** more time on the site.
 [Don't make me think](https://www.amazon.com/Dont-Make-Me-Think-Usability/dp/0321344758) is another key!{{% /notice %}}

-## Future
+### Identity

-The one thing that seems to be lost in cohort effort is the individual identity.
-We didn't know and we didn't care or didn't think about it much.
+The one thing that seems to be lost in this cohort effort is the individual identity.
+When we started we didn't know and we didn't care or didn't think about it much.
+To a certain extent I wanted to disassociate myself from the site itself.
+Perhaps, I was hoping to replicate Wiki success where socialistic notion of the the group participation and community goodness was somewhat overriding individual identities.

-We did chat about it on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp)
+Tip of the day and audio are much more personalised and intricate affairs.
+In the hindsight, we should've taken care of and promoted our identities better, especially on tip of the day.

+We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp).
+That's ironic considering that a lot of my work is done under the name of Tîpp Jäår.
+But I hope to change some of that with the blog you're reading right now.

 ## Lessons learned